Skip to main content

 • A user signs the transaction create_book_review("ISBN1234", "Alice", "It was a great book!", 5).

-• The transaction is sent to the Chromia Node, where it undergoes validation and is subsequently forwarded to the blockchain.
+• The transaction is sent to the Chromia Node, where it undergoes validation before being forwarded to the blockchain.

 • Inside the operation: